 Jason Lee, 37, has been arrested in connection with an alleged rape in East Hampton.

 The night before his birthday, Mr. Lee, an Ivy Leaguer who had started at Goldman Sachs in 1998 and risen to the position of manager of convertible and equity derivatives for other large financial institutions, called a friend, Rene Duncan of the Bronx, inviting him to East Hampton to celebrate the occasion.
 Mr. Duncan drove a 2004 GMC Yukon to the house that Mr. Lee and his wife, Alicia, had rented on Clover Leaf Lane, the source said.
 Ms. Lee was reported to be in the city at the time.

-According to an incident report released by police Friday, the two men went that night to the Georgica restaurant and lounge in Wainscott, not far from Clove Leaf Lane house; it was at the Georgica nightspot that they met a group of foreign students, including the alleged victim, who were celebrating the end of their summer employment.
-Two other men, who were strangers to Mr. Lee and Mr. Duncan, joined the party, and the group, now numbering seven, moved to the Clover Leaf Lane house when the restaurant closed, traveling in the Yukon, which is registered to Mr. Duncan’s wife.
+According to an incident report released by police Friday, the two men went that night to the Georgica restaurant and lounge in Wainscott, not far from Clover Leaf Lane house; it was at the Georgica nightspot that they met a group of foreign students, including the alleged victim, who were celebrating the end of their summer employment.
+Two other men, who were strangers to Mr. Lee and Mr. Duncan, joined the party, and the group moved to the Clover Leaf Lane house when the restaurant closed, traveling in the Yukon, which is registered to Mr. Duncan’s wife.
 She had remained in the Bronx, with their 5-month old baby, according to a source.

 The source said the seven continued drinking and partying in the backyard swimming pool, either partially clothed or in the nude.
 Police allege that at some point Mr. Lee and the young woman entered the house, where the rape occurred.

 Meanwhile, one of the two men who had joined the party got permission to drive the other home in the Yukon.
 When the man and the Yukon did not return, Mr. Duncan dialed 911, reporting that his vehicle might have been stolen.